gvwilson/sensibleadventures/cloudherd/new.md

 Indy was waving her arms, Noxy saw.

 "We have no choice."
-Once again the commander's voice cut through the noise like a cold wind.  *It must be a spell,* Noxy suddenly realized.
+Once again the commander's voice cut through the noise like a cold wind, making Noxy shiver.
 Not even her granna at her fiercest could have quelled the turmoil like that.
 "We have to get to Chaghan.
-We can't go through the Herd of Trees, not with a royalist regiment and the trees waiting for us, so we're going to fly there."
+We can't go through the Herd of Trees, not with a royalist regiment and the forest too, so we're going to fly there."

 "You mean *we're* going to fly you there!"
 Grappa Gas shouted.
 "Well, rot that!
 We've got *contracts*!
-And even if we didn't, there's farmers down in Gandan depending on us to bring them rain.
+There's farmers down in Gandan depending on us to bring them rain.
 If we go kiting off to wherever, folks are going to go hungry!"

 "People are going hungry already."  the commander said.
-"And those who aren't live in fear that they will, that someone with more money than they have will rent some law they've never heard of and use it to take half their crop or throw them off their land or have their house knocked down to to improve the damned view.
-You don't see it up here because you've learned to stand together.
-And that's what we need you to do now---stand together, with us, so that we can keep fighting to put the law in your hands where it belongs, so you can do what *you* want."
+"And those who aren't live in fear that they will, that someone with more money than they have will rent some law they've never heard of and use it to take half their crop or throw them off their land or have their house knocked down to to improve the damned view."

+"You don't see it up here because you've learned to stand together," Sergeant Dorbu cut in, almost pleading.
+"And that's what we need you to do now---stand together, with us, so that we can keep fighting to put the law in your hands where it belongs, so you can do what *you* want."